Florida Gulf Coast

 The tour still has space.
 Make your travel arrangements.

-Flat terrain on a mostly bike paths and some roads.
-Beginner to moderate cycling level.
+Flat terrain on a mix of paved bike paths and roads.
+Leisurely to moderate cycling level.

 6 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.